slowernews/wisdom-tldr/README.md

 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about the things you can delegate vs. the things that only you can do.
 If you truly work for your people instead of hiding at your desk, just tell yourself: what I accomplished today is not yet visible, but it will be.'*

 <!--
-> *'Start as close to the end as possible.' -- Kurt Vonnegu*

 Productivity is different from workflow engineering.